2015-16 STUDENT-ATHLETE HANDBOOK

 Duties of Member Institutions

-Only participants, coaches, officials and authorized personnel shall be allowed in the competition area before or during the competition.
+Only participants, coaches, officials, and authorized personnel shall be allowed in the competition area before, during and at the conclusion of competition.

 Duties of the Commissioner